Videobarista/allen-heath-idr-ha/README.md

 ### Why a gain and mute per crosspoint, not a single "source" dropdown?

-A router like the Blackmagic Videohub sends exactly one source to an output, so a dropdown per output fully describes its state.
+A routing matrix sends exactly one source to an output, so a dropdown per output fully describes its state.
 The iDR matrix is a real **mixer**: several inputs can feed the same output at the same time, each at its own level, and the levels sum together.
 Collapsing that into one dropdown